Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Gravitational Fluctuations

 In contrast with the tensor sector, the simultaneous presence of the Gauss--Bonnet term and the non--minimal coupling interaction makes much more difficult the study of vector modes.
 Thus, in this work we will study each case separately and will leave the general case for a future investigation.

-\subsubsection{Vector modes{}{ with the Gauss--Bonnet term only }}
+\subsubsection{Vector modes with the Gauss--Bonnet term only.}

-In this subsection we analyze the case where the non-minimal effects are negligible ($\xi=0$ and $\epsilon \neq 0$).
+In this subSection we analyze the case where the non-minimal effects are negligible ($\xi=0$ and $\epsilon \neq 0$).
 Using (\ref{elinep}), (\ref{fluc_vectorial}), (\ref{vector_cond_norma}) and substituting them in (\ref{ee}) we obtain the equations for the vector modes on the longitudinal gauge

-where the first relation is a constrain and defines the profile of $D_{\mu}$ along the extra dimension.
+where the first relation is a constraint and defines the profile of $D_{\mu}$ along the extra dimension.
 Furthermore, since there is no mass term in the above second equation, it shows that there is only a massless mode, the graviphoton, with no massive vector fluctuations.

-For the case of vector modes, the issue of defining the norm is more indirect than for the tensor sector, therefore it is more appropriate to use the perturbed version of the action (\ref{action}) up to second order with respect to the vector fluctuations \cite{mg1,mg00}.
+In the case of vector modes we do not have a Sturm--Liouville eigenvalue problem, in consequence, the issue of defining the norm is more involved than for the tensor sector.
+Therefore, it is more appropriate to use the perturbed version of the action (\ref{action}) up to second order with respect to the vector fluctuations \cite{mg1,mg00}.
 This perturbed action can be written as follows